 We spent a lot of time trying to find the faults and feel the performance of the new Pegasus 35s.
 We were pleased to find very few faults, in fact.
 We think just about anyone would have a great run in these, but we're here to dive into the details, so you don't find any surprises.
 Read on to see how they stack up against other top shoes and across our measures!

 Much like the 34s before them, the 35s had awesome responsiveness, though it's not typically an area where racing flats excel.
 Their light construction requires that they have a good deal of cushioning to dampen the harder smashing that happens at high speeds.
 That added cushion typically limits the ability of the sole to be as responsive as more rigid, structured soles.
 That holds true for these too, but they do about as well as can be expected given their natural feel and great comfort.

-These padded kicks did well for racing flats, but there were a few other high rollers that might make more sense if responsiveness is really important to you.
-The On Cloud X did a bit better in this category and also won our Editors' Choice Award.
-However, responsiveness is really the realm of stability shoes like the unconventional HOKA ONE ONE Elevon, which won our Top Pick for Stability Award.
-The Pegasus 35s were great, but if top responsiveness is a requirement for you, give one of these award winners a look.
+These padded kicks did well for racing flats, but there were a few other high rollers that might make more sense if responsiveness is essential to you.
+However, responsiveness is the realm of stability shoes like the unconventional HOKA ONE ONE Elevon.

 The new Pegasus 35s were great landers with solid responsiveness, kicking back what each step put into them.